Futurama (New York World's Fair): Reception

 Before General Motors invited Bel Geddes to submit a proposal for the exhibit, they had planned to put in another production line as was featured at their exhibit in the Century of Progress Exposition of 1933 in Chicago.
 However, after they heard Bel Geddes outline his project all other plans were scrapped as they favored his design for its appeal to a broader audience.
 The Futurama exhibition was subsequently presented as one of the 1939 New York World Fair's main attractions, as it was the "number-one hit show".
 It was considered highly interesting by the public and critics alike, with journalists competing to find adequate words to convey Bel Geddes' "ingenuity", "daring", "showmanship" and "genius".
 One neutral survey of 1000 departing fairgoers awarded the General Motors exhibit 39.4 points to only 8.5 points for second place Ford as the most interesting exhibit.
 Business Week described the scene:

 His ideas of the future were considered to have a remarkable degree of realism and immediacy, especially for an American audience slowly recovering from the Great Depression and that was longing for prosperity.
 Futurama's imaginary landscape of 1960 was, at the time, seen not just as a novel physical space, but as a glimpse of the future.

 Legacy

+Multiple Federal-Aid Highway Act bills of legislation, which led to the Interstate Highway System, were influenced by massive attendance at Futurama that helped to popularize the concept of modern interstate highways.

 The General Motors pavilion at the 1964 New York World's Fair included a ride, Futurama II, that was also known as "The New Futurama".

 The 1964 version had a 110 foot tall front facade which was tilted toward the viewer as they approached the front of the building.
 Inside, moving theater seats took visitors on a multi-media ride into the future around the world, narrated by a description of all the future scenarios.
 After the 15 minute ride, visitors exited into a showroom of futuristic models and current General Motors products.

-The October 1965 attendance statistics beat the old record from 1939 for the two year period by about five million visitors, the largest ever attendance of any exhibit at any fair in the world.
+The October 1965 attendance statistics beat the old record from 1939 for the two-year period by about five million visitors, the largest ever attendance of any exhibit at any fair in the world.

+It is the namesake of the show Futurama.